influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/subscription-management.md

 ```

 <dt>
+`SHOW SUBSCRIPTIONS` outputs all subscriber URL in plain text, including those with authentication credentials.
-Note: The credentials of the subscriber URL will be shown in cleartext in the output of `show subscriptions`.
-Any user with the privileges to run `show subscriptions` is able to see these credentials.
+Any user with the privileges to run `SHOW SUBSCRIPTIONS` is able to see these credentials.
 </dt>

 ### Sending subscription data to multiple hosts